 STEP 8.
-City Council Public Hearing on Consideration of Block Grants Advisory Committee's Recommendation for Proposed Activities and Allocation of Funds
+City Council Public Hearing on Consideration of Block Grants Advisory

+Committee's Recommendation for Proposed Activities and Allocation of Funds

-The City Council will conduct a public hearing to receive comments and consider the Block Grants Advisory Committee's recommendation for proposed activities and allocation of funds.
+The City Council will conduct a public hearing to receive comments and consider the Block Grants Advisory Committee's recommendation for proposed activities and allocation of funds in proposed Action Plan.